apisnetworks/apiscp-docs/getting-started/installation.md

 | argos    | Recommended | CPU         | Monit monitoring profiles + push notification |

-## Proactive and Reactive Monitoring
+## Proactive and reactive monitoring

 Argos is a configured Monit instance designed to afford both proactive and reactive monitoring.
 Rampart provides a denial-of-service sieve for reducing resource swells from misbehaving bots. apnscp includes disallowance of HTTP/1.0 protocol, by default, to reduce malware.
 All components work to keep your sites more secure by filtering out garbage. [tuned](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Power_Management_Guide/Tuned.html) works proactively by retuning system variables as necessary. apnscp ships with the `virtual-guest` profile active.